 Derek Lamb (1936-2005), an Academy Award winning animator, was one of the first teachers of film animation at Harvard in the mid-1960s.
-Lamb began working as an animator with the National Film Board of Canada in 1959, produced animated films for the BBC, taught animation courses at Harvard and McGill University, and ran an independent film production company where he collaborated on the first animation sequences for the IMAX system and created the well-known titles for the PBS series MYSTERY!.
-Over the course of a career spanning more than four decades where he worked as an animator, writer, director, and producer, he created both experimental and commercial films in Canada, the United States, and Europe, in total contributing to over two hundred film and video productions.
+Lamb worked as an animator with the National Film Board of Canada, produced animated films for the BBC, taught animation courses at Harvard and McGill University, and ran an independent film production company where he collaborated on the first animation sequences for the IMAX system and created the well-known titles for the PBS series Mystery!.
+Over the course of a career spanning more than four decades where he worked as an animator, writer, director and producer, he created both experimental and commercial films in Canada, the United States, and Europe, in total contributing to over two hundred film and video productions.

 About The Collection